GerHobbelt/markdown-it-regexp/README.md

 The process flow is as follows:

 - MarkdownIt attempts to to match every "inline" code chunk to the given regexp-to-match.
-- when a match occurs, `shouldParse()` is called to help decide whether the match should be come a token or not (skipping it and keeping it part of the regular inline text block).
+- when a match occurs, `shouldParse()` is called to help decide whether the match should become a token or not (skipping it and keeping it part of the regular inline text block).

 - When the token has been created and added to the token stream (the match is stored in `token.meta.match`, not in `Token.content`!)
   `postprocessMatch` is invoked to allow the plugin programmer last minute access to the token, before parsing continues.